GALLERY EDITION, 2020

 DAVID ZWIRNER, NEW YORK CITY, JANUARY 2020

-For the last four years, I have spent a great deal of time at The Underground Museum in Los Angeles, a museum founded by the late Noah Davis.
+For the last four years, I have spent a great deal of time at The Underground Museum in Los Angeles.
+This is a museum that was founded by the late artist.
+Noah Davis.
 During my time there I have seen life-changing exhibitions and works, yet had never seen a full body of work by Davis himself.
 In late 2019 I heard the gallery, David Zwirner, would finally change that.
 I was excited my first time seeing Noah Davis' work would be in New York City, the city of art and the nonstop buzz of energy --- even in the winter.
 During the night of the opening, the air was extra crispy, cold, and windy.
 This would not stop the overflow of people in the three-room gallery.
 This opening would be the last opening I would attend in 2020, which made this exhibition even more special.

-I couldn't believe this young artist had such an impact on his community and how his vision would transcend beyond his own work and his death.
+I couldn't believe how this young artist had such an impact on his community and how his vision would transcend beyond his own work and death.
 The belief he had in himself and the future is something I will always hold in my heart and memory.
 This opening wasn't like other openings.
 This one was filled with love, admiration, excitement, and happiness from friends, family, artists, art lovers, and so on.
 In this mixed crowd of people, I felt like I belonged.
 I felt loved.
 I felt seen.
 In those few hours, I was just happy and from what I saw, everyone else was too.
-Noah has taught me how to be an artist, a curator, and a community member, and most importantly, he taught me how to dream...how to believe, despite doubt from others.
+Noah has taught me how to be an artist, a curator, a community member, and most importantly, he taught me how to dream...how to believe, despite the doubt from others.
 And I can't thank him enough.

 About the Paintings + Reflection

 Unlike the other exhibitions I highlight, Davis' isn't about a specific theme, instead, it is an exhibition that celebrates his work throughout his life.
 These figurative paintings are from both Noah Davis' estate and private collections.
 When I saw his paintings I was in awe.
 Davis' use of colors, composition, content, patterns, and titles engulfs you.
 His paintings are thought-provoking, layered in meaning, and overall compelling to look at.
-Each painting tells a story paired with a title that guides you through the story that Davis, maybe, was trying to tell.
+Each painting tells a story paired with a title that guides you through the story that Davis, maybe, intended to tell.